shubhamjain148/gmail2Notion/README.md

 [Follow these steps](https://developers.notion.com/docs) to get your database id and notion secret integration key

 - Along with name column create another column named as `From` which is of select type and prepopulate it with some values which you want to store so that you know from whom the email is like `x`, `y` and `z`
-- Add your databaseId in place of `defaultDatabaseId` in `addToNotion.py`
-- Add your secret integration key in place of `integrationKey` in `addToNotion.py`

 ## How to use the script